HHS/simpler-grants-gov/documentation/deliverables/deliverable_template.md

 ### Destination for live updating metrics
 <!-- Required -->

+[to be added]

 ## Planning

 ### Assumptions & dependencies
 <!-- Required -->

+What functionality do we expect to be in place ***before*** work starts on this deliverable?

+- [to be added]

-What capabilities / milestones do we expect to be in place at the beginning of work on this milestone?
+What functionality do we expect to be in place by ***the end*** of work on this deliverable?

-- [ ] [to be added]
+- [to be added]

-Are there any notable capabilities / milestones do NOT we expect to be in place at the beginning of work on this milestone?
+Is there any notable functionality we do ***not*** expect to be in place before works starts on this deliverable?

-- [ ] [to be added]
+- [to be added]

 ### Open questions
 <!-- Optional -->

-- [ ] [to be added]
+- [to be added]

 ### Not doing
 <!-- Optional -->

-The following work will *not* be completed as part of this milestone:
+The following work will *not* be completed as part of this deliverable:

-1. [to be added]
+- [to be added]

 ## Integrations

 ### Translations
 <!-- Required -->

-Does this milestone involve delivering any content that needs translation?
+Does this deliverable involve delivering any content that needs translation?

+1. [to be added]

 If so, when will English-language content be locked?
 Then when will translation be started and completed?

+1. [to be added]

 ### Services going into PROD for the first time
 <!-- Required -->